oormicreations/Blendpeaks/README.md

 **Requirements**

-* Blender 2.80 or above (_This addon was tested in Blender 2.82 and 2.90_)
+* Blender 2.80 to 2.92 (_This addon was tested in Blender 2.82 2.90 2.92_)

 **Features**

 * Creates procedural mountain peaks in one click.
+* Creates rocks.
 * Easy to change parameters.
 * Uses Cycles displacement.
 * Bakes the height map in one click.

 **Intro**

 This very simple add-on generates models of mountain peaks with a procedural material.
+It also creates rocks.

 **Intro Video**